oVirt/ovirt-site/source/develop/release-management/features/infra/foremanintegration.md

 *   Correlate the defined Host group with relevant templates (PXE / kickstart files) associated to the relevant OSs
 *   oVirt needs proper permissions to view relevant bare-metal hosts, host groups, compute resources and execute provision request [TODO define roles automatically]
 *   Set Foreman's compute resource that correlates to the required permissions (Availability to approve and add host by oVirt provision plugin.
-*   Define puppet class for installing oVirt-Engine public key to allow deploy oVirt on provisioned host (locate them under /usr/share/puppet/modules) - example in [2](/index.php?title=Features/ForemanIntegration&action=submit#Make_Foreman_Appliance).
+*   Define puppet class for installing oVirt-Engine public key to allow deploy oVirt on provisioned host (locate them under /usr/share/puppet/modules) - example in [Make Foreman Appliance](#make-foreman-appliance).

 Steps To Use: